zyazyaG/110920-pt-project-template/README.md

 ## Results

-* The analysis shows that out of 30 Top genres the most profitable ones are "Adventure, Animation, Comedy", "Action, Adventure, Sci-Fi", "Action, Adventure, Fantasy" and "Action, Adventure, Comedy" genres.
-But the most produced genres are "Drama", "Documentary" and "Comedy" while having low return on investment.
+* The analysis shows that out of 30 Top genres the most profitable ones are **"Adventure, Animation, Comedy", "Horror, Mystery, Thriller", "Action, Adventure, Fantasy" and "Action, Comedy, Crime"** genres.
+But the most produced genres are **"Drama", "Documentary" and "Comedy"** while having low return on investment.

 <img src = "images/genres.png" width = 600 align = "middle">